 The Different Species of the Brown Rat and House Mouse

-Although both rodents look alike, the main difference is that mice have a much more slender body than rats.
+Although both rodents look alike, the main difference is that mice have much more slender bodies than rats.
 In addition, the mouse tail is significantly longer than its size, and they have larger ears.